MAGICS-LAB/UHop/README.md

 ## Citation

-If you find our paper useful, please consider citing our work:
+If you find our paper useful, please consider citing our work